 No person shall undertake, authorize, or permit any of the following actions without first having obtained a grading permit from the city:

-All grading permits which would result in the moving of more than one thousand (1,000) cubic yards of material per acre of site area shall be reviewed as a conditional use permit as specified in section 11-2-9 of this title when not in conjunction with a mining permit, preliminary plat, development plan or site plan review process.
+- All grading permits which would result in the moving of more than 1,000 cubic yards of material per acre of site area shall be reviewed as a conditional use permit as specified in section 11-2-9 of this title when not in conjunction with a mining permit, preliminary plat, development plan or site plan review process.

 The plan must be approved, where required, by appropriate watershed districts, the United States army corps of engineers, the Minnesota department of natural resources, and any other governmental agency that has jurisdiction.

-In addition to all other plan requirements in this chapter, any applicant disturbing an amount of total land area equal to or exceeding the threshold amount described by current national pollution discharge elimination system (NPDES) requirements shall comply with the following additional requirements:
+In addition to all other plan requirements in this chapter, any applicant disturbing an amount of total land area equal to or exceeding the threshold amount described by current NPDES requirements shall comply with the following additional requirements: